cfint/a2dp-codec-tests/README.md

 The Cookie Bite test sample is intended to test approximately the frequency range of speech (250hz to 8000hz).

-The Apple AAC encoder appears to be the highest quality codec.
+The Apple iPhone AAC encoder appears to be the highest quality codec.
 No exceptions.
 The AAC encoder on Linux (fdk-aac) appears to be very low quality.
 Worse than SBC.

 The LDAC codec in High Quality mode (hq 990/909kbps) is quite good.
 Quality drops off rapidly in Standard Quality (sq 660/606kbps) and Mobile Quality (mq 330/303kbps).